|

 frenzied ovation, and the young tenor's

-reputation soared into the stratosphere. |
+reputation soared into the stratosphere. | Long associated with London/Decca

 Records, his recordings are consistent best sellers, and